 A visit to Hershey: America’s favorite chocolate mecca

-I’ve just returned from America’s holy grail of chocolate–Hershey, Pennsylvania.
-Hershey is far more than a chocolate destination.
-It is without question, the place and name all Americans think of when they first think of chocolate.
-I think of Hershey as the Chocolate Mecca … a place where chocolate lovers of all ages come to immerse themselves in a world of all things chocolate.
+The Hershey’s Kiss chocolate confection has come to be the icon of the Hershey Chocolate Company.
+But the name of Hershey’s stands for so much more.
+In 2018, I finally got to America’s holy grail of chocolate–Hershey, Pennsylvania to discover the world of chocolate by American terms.
+But Hershey is far more than a chocolate destination.
+It is without question, the quintessential place and name all Americans think of when they first think of chocolate.
+I think of Hershey as America’s Chocolate Mecca … a place where chocolate lovers of all ages come to immerse themselves in a world of all things chocolate.

 This might be where chocolate snobs tune out.
 But I assure you–not only has the Hershey brand itself evolved to offering dark quality chocolate under its flagship brand.
 Hershey now owns Scharffen Berger, a well-renowned bean-to-bar company that spearheaded the American craft chocolate movement from its San Francisco beginnings in 1997.